|Cash Back Rating:||4.2 / 5|

 Favorable approval odds and low-end APR

-The Walmart Rewards Mastercard offers a variable APR between 17.99% and 26.99%.
+The Walmart Rewards Mastercard offers a variable APR of 17.99% or 28.99%.
 While the maximum APR is a bit higher than the average APR for a retail card, the low-end APR is very good for a retail card.
-T

 he card is also fairly easy to qualify for – open even to those with fair or average credit – so it could be a good option if your credit history has a few blemishes and you’re looking to work on your score while earning much better-than-average rewards than are typically available with a card at this credit level.